fanteastick/quartz-test/content/hobbies/cool things online/Docker best practices.md

 The `CMD` instruction should be used to run the software contained in your image, along with any arguments. `CMD` should almost always be used in the form of `CMD ["executable", "param1", "param2"]`.
 Thus, if the image is for a service, such as Apache and Rails, you would run something like `CMD ["apache2","-DFOREGROUND"]`.
 Indeed, this form of the instruction is recommended for any service-based image.

 In most other cases, `CMD` should be given an interactive shell, such as bash, python and perl.
 For example, `CMD ["perl", "-de0"]`, `CMD ["python"]`, or `CMD ["php", "-a"]`.
-Using this form means that when you execute something like `docker run -it python`, you’ll get dropped into a usable shell, ready to go. `CMD` should rarely be used in the manner of `CMD ["param", "param"]` in conjunction with [`ENTRYPOINT`](https://docs.docker.com/reference/dockerfile/#entrypoint), unless you and your expected users are already quite familiar with how `ENTRYPOINT` works.
+Using this form means that when you execute something like `docker run -it python`, you'll get dropped into a usable shell, ready to go. `CMD` should rarely be used in the manner of `CMD ["param", "param"]` in conjunction with [`ENTRYPOINT`](https://docs.docker.com/reference/dockerfile/#entrypoint), unless you and your expected users are already quite familiar with how `ENTRYPOINT` works.

 For more information about `CMD`, see [Dockerfile reference for the CMD instruction](https://docs.docker.com/reference/dockerfile/#cmd).